 O it creaks in places.
 This was only O'Hara's second feature and his inexperience (and ambition) shows: Actors pause and deliver long deliberately paced monologues; lines sound awkward rolling off the tongue.
-A climactic confrontation in a cathedral is clumsily staged, a supposedly punitive haircut less than impressive, a handful of unusual images reportedly arty and pretentious--but few films can be called perfect, I submit, and no film that pushes boundaries can ever truly be called perfect (if it was perfect it didn't push hard enough).
+A climactic confrontation in a cathedral is clumsily staged, a supposedly punitive haircut less than impressive, a handful of images have been accused of being arty and pretentious--but few films can be called perfect, I submit, and no film that pushes boundaries can ever truly be called perfect (if it was perfect it didn't push hard enough).

 The film begins with Crispin (Bembol Roco) telling his sweetheart Rosario (Nora Aunor) that he's joining the guerrillas in the mountains to fight the Japanese invaders--she's angry but quiet, resigned to the fact that he's leaving but stubbornly unwilling to sweeten his departure with anything more than sullen gestures of affection.
 The film ends with the same Crispin sitting on a church pew, at the edge of losing his faith, asking a priest that oldest of questions: is there a god?

-Von Trier, Noe and Miike traffic in a nihilistic philosophy that declares the world to be a cesspool out of which we have no hope of climbing.
-O'Hara agrees somewhat--the world is a cesspool--and for prima facie evidence offers Rosario, who loses her beau her family her innocence and more.
-Unlike Von Trier's martyred fools however Rosario remains a strong intelligent young woman; the more she's pulled down the more she stubbornly digs in.
+Von Trier, Noe, Miike traffic in a nihilistic philosophy that declares the world to be a cesspool out of which we have no hope of climbing.
+O'Hara half agrees--the world is a cesspool--and for prima facie evidence offers Rosario, who loses her innocence and her family.
+Unlike Von Trier's martyred fools however Rosario remains a strong-willed woman; the more she's pulled down the more she stubbornly digs in.

-How strong is she?
-In the film's first half while the Japanese are winning Rosario remains defiant; she insults Masugi (Christopher de Leon) a drunken Japanese-Filipino officer who chases her down and rapes her, and she's still defiant.
+How strong?
+In the film's first half while the Japanese are winning Rosario remains defiant; she insults Masugi (Christopher de Leon) a drunken Japanese-Filipino officer who chases her down and rapes her, and when in the next few days he returns repentant and bearing an armful of canned goods and rice she's still defiant.
 She's only a small-town schoolteacher but as fierce as any guerrilla (judging from Crispin and the comrades he brings down from the mountains with him perhaps fiercer).

-The world having gone through a looking-glass eventually accepts the invasion and the inverted order of things (Filipinos bowing to the enemy, America a distant useless ally, town church turned into POW camp), begins the process of accommodation and collaboration--and still Rosario doesn't give in (her virginity may be compromised but her will remains inviolate).
-Rosario finds herself not just overwhelmed (by the might of the Japanese military, by Masugi's own physical strength) but wrong: the Japanese are here (her parents tell her), are the authorities now; it's time to, O, admit defeat, move on, come together and build a nation.
-Why can't she accept things the way they are?
+The world having gone through a looking-glass eventually accepts the invasion and inverted order of things (Filipinos bowing to the enemy, America a distant useless ally, town church turned into POW camp), begins the process of accommodation and collaboration--and still Rosario refuses to relent (her virginity may have been compromised but her will remains inviolate).
+Rosario finds herself not just overwhelmed (by the might of the Japanese military, by Masugi's own physical strength) but wrong: the Japanese are here to stay (chides her parents), are the authorities now; it's time to, O, admit defeat, move on, come together, build a nation.
+Why can't she accept the way things are?

-*(The words are all the more relevant because O'Hara had once played Mephisto, in German theater director Fritz Bennewitz's staging of Goethe's classic, and I found those lines--which O'Hara delivered--full of resigned understanding of (even reluctant sympathy for) flawed human nature, and inexpressibly moving)
+*(The words are all the more relevant because O'Hara once played Mephisto, in German theater director Fritz Bennewitz's staging of Goethe's classic, and I found the lines--which O'Hara delivered--full to brimming with resigned understanding of, even reluctant sympathy for, all-too-flawed human nature)

-In the film's latter half Rosario (in effect stepping through the looking glass a second time, inverting herself in the process) is a changed woman resigned to her new loyalties, her new life--and still she's wrong, now more than ever: the Japanese are losing the war, the guerillas and Americans coming in an unstoppable tide.
+In the film's latter half Rosario (in effect stepping through the looking glass a second time, inverting herself in the process) is a changed woman resigned to her new loyalties--and still she's wrong, now more than ever: the Japanese are in the process of losing the war, the guerrillas and Americans sweeping inland in an unstoppable tide.

 But I must correct myself; there's one emotion crueler still (Skip the rest of this paragraph if you haven't seen the film!).
-When Masugi in a long scene spins out his plans for their life together and their soon-to-be-born baby Rosario in a fit of hate and disgust flings him a deadly retort: "I don't care!"
-Masugi is stunned; he knows she's angry at him but never thought she'd feel the same way about their child.
+When Masugi in a long scene spins out his plans for their life together and their soon-to-be-born baby, Rosario in a fit of hate and disgust flings him a deadly retort: "I don't care!"
+Masugi is stunned; he knows she's angry at him but never thought she'd feel that way about their child.
 He gropes for words, and the only thing that manages to come out of his mouth is "I love you."
 Aware how feeble his reply sounds, he leaves--but the words have their effect on Rosario; she's furious as ever.
 "Liar!" she yells after him, running down the stairs.
 "Liar!" she shrieks, running after the departing jeep.
-Hate and anger can often steel us to the point of invincibility but sometimes love has a way of turning that armor into mush, calling into question your identity as a Filipino, your dignity as a woman, your very self and will.
+Hate and anger can steel us to the point of invincibility but sometimes love has a way of piercing that armor, calling into question your identity as a Filipino, your dignity as a woman, your very self and will.

-That shot incidentally--of Rosario running after Masugi's jeep--was much longer in the original print; O'Hara once described it as the finest shot in his career.
+That shot, incidentally, of Rosario running after Masugi's jeep, was much longer in the original print; O'Hara once described it as the finest in his career.
 Lost now, of course; the director remembers the footage being snipped out and used in the film's promotional trailer.
 Such are the tragedies of film preservation.

 Does Tatlong Taong Walang Diyos still speak to us?
 I think so, now more than ever.
-Six years of a Duterte administration or four years of a Trump presidency or three of a Japanese Occupation will make anyone turn their head heavenward to plead; you probably won't get a proper reply, but with this film at least you'll get one man's thoughts on the subject.
+Six years of a Duterte administration or four years of a Trump presidency or three of a Japanese Occupation will make anyone turn their eyes pleading heavenward; you likely won't get a proper reply, but with this film at least you'll get one man's thoughts on the subject.